pcutter1/true-alarm/docs/index.md

 There are several unimplemented elements that fall into one of 3 categories of urgency:
 * High Priority
-    * BUG: App crashes when pressing the 'create new alarm' button.
-    * INCOMPLETE: App is currently unable to Read from/ Write to the database.
+    * INCOMPLETE: App's Delete Alarm button is not yet hooked up to delete an alarm from the database.
-    * INCOMPLETE: App is not currently reading the editable fields in the alarm details fragment.
     * INCOMPLETE: App is not currently set up to post/get information from Google Routes - is unable to get estimated commute time.
     * INCOMPLETE: App is not currently connected to the android AlarmManager and is not set up to SET alarms.
     * INCOMPLETE: App does not currently have a working button to toggle an alarm on/off.
     * INCOMPLETE: App does not currently have a working button to turn an alarm off if it is going off.

 * Medium Priority
-    * BUG: Current alarm detail fragment layout overlaps certain items while in landscape mode - potential fix is locking into vertical mode.
+    * BUG: Current alarm detail fragment layout overlaps certain items while in landscape mode - potential fix is locking the app into vertical mode.
-    * BUG: TimePicker for selecting an arrival time currently is editable outside of the popup selector.
     * INCOMPLETE: App does not have any current protocol for how often/when to check for changes in commute time.

 * Low Priority
     * Clean up code so that it presents in the same order between similar classes
-    * Ensure all string resources are extracted
+    * Ensure all string resources are extracted to the resource file.

 Cosmetic Fixes:

+* Would prefer to have the "Leave By" time (once it is calculated) displayed on Home screen instead of selected Arrival time
 * Implement a text style for Names/Times
 * Create custom color schemes for light/dark themes
 * Re-space the alarm details layout to optimize the view